krypciak/CCMultiworldRandomizer/README.md

 ## How to join a multiworld with crosscode seeds

-Install [CCLoader2](https://wiki.c2dl.info/CCLoader), then download the *most recent* [CCMultiworldRandomizer release](https://github.com/CodeTriangle/CCMultiworldRandomizer/releases/latest) and place it into the `assets/mods` directory.
+Install [CCLoader2](https://wiki.c2dl.info/CCLoader), then download the *most recent* [CCMultiworldRandomizer release](https://github.com/CodeTriangle/CCMultiworldRandomizer/releases/latest) and place it into the `assets/mods` directory. **Make sure you get the `.ccmod` file and not the source code zip for all mods downloaded.**

 You will also need the following dependency mods:
 * [CC-Open-World](https://github.com/buanjautista/cc-open-world/releases/latest) (version 0.1.7 or greater): this is to prevent softlocks when you inevitably sequence-break the game.